JYCabello/jycabello-jekyll/_posts/2020-12-16-efcore_non_breaking_migrations.markdown

 - This adds a layer of security, by having your app get only limited read/write access to the database instead of the capacity to [drop tables](https://xkcd.com/327/).
 - Makes the startup faster, as you know that the database is always in the latest version.

 I will present the process with an example in Entity Framework Core, but the idea behind it applies to any technology you use.
 Even if you don't have a proper ORM, if your database migrations are part of your pipeline, this article is for you.

-I'm taking for granted that you know how to have a migrations-enabled project and that you know how to generate a new migration.
+*I'm taking for granted that you know how to have a migrations-enabled project and that you know how to generate a new migration*.

 We'll start with this model: